• Skip to main content

 • Garlic - Use fresh garlic cloves.
 Garlic powder will burn.

-• Butter – I use unsalted butter so I can control the salt level myself.
+• Butter - I use unsalted butter so I can control the salt level myself.
+If you love a good garlic butter then try this roasted garlic butter recipe.

 • Kosher Salt - Salt helps bring out the flavor in all the ingredients.